-America’s First Permanent Tiny Whoop Indoor Drone Racing Course is launching this July by Vermont Drone at Generator!
+America’s First Permanent Tiny Whoop Indoor Drone Racing Course is launching this August by Vermont Drone at Generator!

 Vermont Drone is primarily a Photography/Cinematography/Data Collection Service Company but also offers everything needed to build Tiny Whoops in its online drone shop and their physical shop within Generator.
-The shop inside Generator is open Mondays and Fridays 3-6pm and also before (and during) each race.
+The shop inside Generator is open Mondays 3-6pm and also before (and during) each race.
 Customers are also welcome to schedule other times by appointment.

 The Generator Maker Space is a combination of artist studio, classroom, and business incubator at the intersection of art, science, and technology.
 The space features a Rapid Prototyping Lab with 3D printers and a laser cutter, an Electronics Lab with soldering and diagnostic equipment, full Wood and Metal/Machining Shops, and more.
 Generator is open daily from 10am-9pm.